 The dynasty is ending (on television).
-On Wednesday, A&E announced that Duck Dynasty‘s current season will be its last.
+On Wednesday, A&E announced that Duck Dynasty's most recent season will be its last.

 1. He was suspended for racist and anti-gay comments

 Robertson made headlines in 2013 after GQ published an interview in which he made racist and anti-gay comments.
-In the interview, Robertson called homosexuality a sin, likening it to beastilaity, and said that black people were happy in pre-civil-rights-era Louisiana.
+In the interview, Robertson called homosexuality a sin, likening it to bestiality, and said that black people were happy in pre-civil rights era Louisiana.
 Naturally, this sparked a lot of outrage, and A&E announced Robertson would be suspended from the show; however, the network reversed that decision nine days later.

 A year after this dust-up, Robertson said he wasn't homophobic and explained the remarks he made about black people.
 "I'm as much of a homophobe as Jesus was.
 People who are participating in homosexual behavior, they need to know that I love them," he told Good Morning America in 2014.
 "There's one race on this planet.
 It's called the human race… We're all the same.
 To me, there is absolutely nothing that has color to do with it."